 On creationism, God created two sets of things: organisms, which can be understood as consumers, and the Earthly environment, which constitutes a fixed store of consumables.
 On this conception, each species is adapted to exploiting some part of the consumables.
 If cockroaches are different from crows, it is because they consume different parts of the fixed store.

 In Darwin’s theory, however, there is no such fixity of consumables.
-A new species comes into existence, according to him, when members of a pre-existing species become able, by dint of a chance event (such as migration, or, in contemporary genetics, mutation) to exploit resources that were unavailable to their ancestors given how the latter are biologically constituted.
+Darwin proposed that, new species comes into existence when members of a pre-existing species become able, by dint of a chance event (such as migration, or, in contemporary genetics, mutation) to exploit resources that were unavailable to their ancestors given how the latter are biologically constituted.
 The opportunism of these organisms should not be regarded as adaptation to previously neglected resources.
-Rather it is the creation of a new resource.
-This is Darwin’s Principle of Divergence (Mayr 1992).
+Rather it is the creation of a new resource by the innovation of a new form of behaviour.
+This is Darwin’s Principle of Divergence—see the discussion in Mayr (1992)—also known as the Principle of Divergence of Character.

-Divergence makes new resources available to a newly emergent population.
-When this happens, newly outfitted members of the ancestral population form a new evolutionary unit—a new species.
-This is macro-evolution, which, for our purposes, can be conceptualized as the co-dependence of two processes: the creation of a new population by morphological change or migration, and simultaneously, the opening up of new resources—the creation of a new ecological niche.
+Divergence depends on variation: the more a species admits variation of character, the more likely it is to spawn a variant that exploits hitherto neglected parts of its surroundings.
+When this happens, the newly outfitted organisms occupy new turf, and thus compete less with members of the ancestral population.
+(Of course, they may still compete for some resources—for example, space or water or air.)
+Ultimately, they come to form a new evolutionary unit—a new species.
+The emergence of new evolutionary units is macro-evolution, which, for our purposes, can be conceptualized as the joint outcome of two processes: the creation of a new population by morphological change or migration, and simultaneously, the creation of a new ecological niche by the creation of new resources that the offshoot is able to consume.
 Of course, Darwin hypothesized micro-evolution as well: the morphological change of a population by dint of competition among its members more effectively to exploit the species-niche.
-This is the Principle of Natural Selection, which is a homogenizing influence (because when two sub-kinds in a population compete against one another, one—usually the fitter—eliminates the other by natural selection).
-But (as the title of his most famous book indicates) Darwin did not seek only to explain the similarity of members of a species among themselves.
-Just as centrally, he aimed to explain biodiversity, and he does this by the Principle of Divergence.
+This is the Principle of Natural Selection, which maintains stability in the distribution of variants in a population.
+But (as the title of his most famous book indicates) Darwin aimed to explain biodiversity, which he does by the Principle of Divergence.

 On Darwin’s theory, the generation of species happens by chance, and so the question of adaptation can only be answered historically.
 Why are there both crows and cockroaches?
 On creationism, it is because they exploit different subsets of the same pre-existent set of resources—the answer, in other words, rests on the Earth’s capacity to accommodate both.
 On the evolutionary theory of speciation, they are the products of divergent histories of speciation events that created new ecological niches.
 Darwin does not think of the air as a timeless transportational resource for which God created birds.
-His theory is rather that it was not a transportational resource until certain evolutionary changes created organisms that were able to exploit it for transportation, thus avoiding competition with their earth-bound erstwhile conspecifics.
+His theory is rather that it was not a transportational resource until certain evolutionary changes created organisms that were able to exploit it for this purpose, thus avoiding competition with their earth-bound erstwhile conspecifics.
 Birds are the ultimate product of this change.
 Cockroaches are the products of different changes, and they exploit different resources.